TiagoLourinho/Vacuum-Robot-Simulator/README.md

 # Vacuum-Robot-Simulator
-A vacuum robot simulator made in pygame
+A vacuum robot simulator/game made in pygame

 # How to play